pawelpiwowarski/pawelpiwowarski/README.md

 - 👋 Hi, I’m @pawelpiwowarski.
-- 👀 I’m interested in AI and generative nerual networks especially GANs.
+- 👀 I’m interested in AI and generative nerual networks especially GANs or diffusion based models.
 - 💞️ Currenlty I’m looking to collaborate on innovative ideas for GAN optimazation, and increasing model convergence through unusual strategies.
 - 📫 How to reach me pawelpiwowarski2000@gmail.com.
 - 🚧 Current project - https://nft-marketplace-master.vercel.app/ (currently the server is offline due to maintenance)